lbc9168/Stat-Coding/Loop in RSQLite.md

                                           AND (s.STATECD = 37 OR s.STATECD = 45 OR s.STATECD = 12
                                           OR s.STATECD = 47 OR s.STATECD = 13 OR s.STATECD = 1 OR s.STATECD = 28)

+                                          # the question mark is to transfer a number to a column factor

                                           AND (s.INVYR = ?year OR s.INVYR = ?nextyear)"
                                           , year = selected_year, nextyear = selected_next_year